 Horses like Ayata and her foal are a vital form of transport in rural Tunisia.
-Read how SPANA came to the aid of the foal, to the relief of the young family who will depend on him.
+Read how SPANA came to the aid of the foal, to the relief of his young owner.

 11-year-old Souhaiel was excited that his parents had decided to buy a new horse to help them work in the fields.
 They travelled to the horse market near their village in central Tunisia to pick out their animal.